ZerothAngel/FtDScripts/missile/generalmissile.md

    * The *Range* value is used to deterimine when this phase is active.
 This is the straight-line distance between the missile and target.
    * The closing phase may be omitted if there are no other phases other than the terminal phase.
 In this case, the terminal phase may also omit its *Range*.
    * If there is a closing phase, it may omit its *Range* (the range for the closing phase is always taken to be infinite).
- * For the surface profile, the *Distance* value is used when the phase is active.
+ * For the surface profile, the *Distance* value is used to determine when the phase is active.
 This is the ground distance between missile and target.

 ## Common Phase Parameters ##